Piracy and Armed Robbery Against Ships in West Africa 2016

 Embarked Contracted Maritime Security

-Because Private Armed Security Teams (PAST) are prohibited by every littoral state in the Gulf of Guinea, embarked armed teams are drawn from a state's armed forces or law enforcement agencies, to protect the ship while it is in that country's waters.
-This arrangement—private contracting of public personnel—in theory enables commercial vessels to maintain security while allowing the coastal state to retain its sovereign monopoly on the use of force.
-However, only a limited number of private companies have obtained the MoUs authorizing them to contract such teams.
-Ship operators may also choose to hire unarmed advisors, usually to serve as liaisons between the crew and the embarked military team.
-OBP estimates that hiring these security teams and liaisons cost $196.8 million in 2015.
+Privately contracted armed security teams are prohibited in territorial waters by every state in the Gulf of Guinea.
+Consequently, the embarked teams responsible for protecting ships while they traverse a nation’s territorial waters should be drawn from law enforcement agencies and government security forces.
+This model allows commercial vessels to maintain a heightened level of security while simultaneously allowing coastal states to retain their monopoly on the use of force.
+However, only a limited number of private companies are authorized to contract such teams.
+Additionally, ship operators may choose to hire unarmed advisors to serve as liaisons between crewmembers and military teams.
+In total, OBP estimates that hiring these security teams and liaisons cost $214.7 million in 2016.

 Ship Protection Measures

 As with previous reports, OBP has compiled a list of some of the more frequently recommended and used SPMs to show the estimated average acquisition and implementation cost per vessel.
-Since piracy has been a recognized threat in the GoG for a number of years, OBP presumes that most ship owners who intend to do so have fitted their vessel with hardening measures already.
+Since piracy and armed robbery at sea have been recognized threats in West Africa for many years, OBP presumes that most ship owners who intend to do so have fitted their vessels with hardening measures already.
 As such, expenditures are primarily limited to refitting worn or damaged kit and equipping vessels new to the region.
-OBP estimates the cost of SPMs to be about $3.9 Million.25
+OBP estimates the cost of SPMs to be about $3.9 million.

 Prosecution & Imprisonment

-In recent years the international community has also developed a number of initiatives to support regional efforts to combat maritime crime.
+In recent years, the international community has also developed a number of initiatives to support regional efforts to combat maritime crime.
+OBP estimates the total cost of counter-piracy organizations at $4.9 million.

 Value of Stolen Goods